docker-training/security-workshop/security-labs/seccomp/step1.md

 Change into the security-workshop/seccomp directory.

-`cd dsecurity-workshop/seccomp`{{execute}}
+`cd dsecurity-workshop/security-labs/seccomp`{{execute}}

-The remaining steps in this lab will assume that you are running commands from this `security-workshop/seccomp` directory.
-This will be important when referencing the seccomp profiles on the various docker run commands throughout the lab.
+The remaining steps in this lab will assume that you are running commands from this `security-workshop/security-labs/seccomp` directory.
+This will be important when referencing the `seccomp` profiles on the various docker run commands throughout the lab.